matthewsides/Project01/README.md

 [12] Flow Chart

+[13] Cordinates System

-[13] Process of implementation Algorithm
+[14] Process of implementation Algorithm

-[14] Description of IDE used and features it provided
+[15] Description of IDE used and features it provided

-[15] Debugging process and debugging facilities in your chosen IDE
+[16] Debugging process and debugging facilities in your chosen IDE

-[16] Implementation of an algorithm in a suitable language
+[17] Implementation of an algorithm in a suitable language

-[17] Written algorithm and Code variant relationship
+[18] Written algorithm and Code variant relationship

 ### [1] Introduction